tkonopka/crossmap/docs/crossprep.rst

 There are many file formats used to convey sets of genes.
 One of the simplest is the `gmt format <http://software.broadinstitute.org/cancer/software/gsea/wiki/index.php/Data_formats#GMT:_Gene_Matrix_Transposed_file_format_.28.2A.gmt.29>`__.
-This stores sets 'horizontally', with each set occupying one line in a file, and the set constituents separated by tabs.
+This stores sets 'horizontally', with each set occupying one line of text.

-The `crossprep genesets` utility converts sets of genes in the gmt format into a dataset for crossmap.
+The `crossprep genesets` utility converts gene sets in the gmt format into a dataset for crossmap.
 The utility can be used to filter gene sets by size.

 .. code:: bash